 It helps with congestion.

-Spring season is upon us!
+Spring season is drawing near!
 Facial cupping can help relieve allergy symptoms such as sinus congestion.
 Congestion of the face and body can be areas of thickened lymph, which blocks drainage and creates more congestion.
 Facial cupping improves drainage and relieves congestion by way of lymphatic liquefaction and drainage.